 NGOization of school-to-work transition among Roma youth (NGOST)

-NGOST’s key objectives are:
+NGOST’s key objectives were:

 - To critically examine policies and programmes related to school-to-work transition (STWT)